TylerTemp/SaintsField/README.md

 Serialize a `System.Type`

+> [!WARNING]
+> This function saves the target's domain and type name.
+Which means if you change the name, the data will be lost.
+> Carefully think about it before you using it.

 By default, it searchs the current assembly and referenced assembly and shows all visible (public) types.

 You can add an extra `[TypeReference]` to control the behavior.